 Establish what the child admission policies are in operation within the pool facility considered for use to ensure that appropriate categories of users are taken into account when considering risk.
 For instance, it would not be beneficial for very young persons to be using pool facilities alongside more advanced adult swimmers.
-The Institute of Sport and Recreation Management have published relevant guidance which should be considered (Ref.14).
+The Institute of Sport and Recreation Management have published relevant guidance which should be considered (The Institute of Sport and Recreation Management.
+2017).